 top of page

-The Kanaz Cultural House, built in 1958, served as a vibrant hub for the Kanaker Aluminium Factory.
+The Kanaz Culture Palace, built in 1958, served as a vibrant hub for the Kanaker Aluminium Factory.
 Designed by architects Sos Manukyan and Vilen Tonikyan, it features Armenian architectural elements, sculptures by Grigor Badalyan, and striking Armavir tuff stone.
 Despite its rich heritage, the building has faced decades of neglect.
 Although restoration plans were announced in 2019, as of 2024, it remains closed and untouched, awaiting revival.

 • Architects: Sos Manukyan, Vilen Tonikyan